and conceal spots

 Say goodby to shimmer

 When it comes to the rest of your makeup, try to avoid shiny highlighters and shimmery blushes as these will only bring more attention to spots.
-Instead opt for matte powders that help to absorb excess oil and keep the blemished blended in with the rest of your makeup.
+Instead, opt for matte powders that help to absorb excess oil and keep the blemishes blended in with the rest of your makeup.
 Ana uses theCode8 Matte Velour Powder because it contains cornstarch and silica, so it will keep your skin soft, silky and extremely matte all day long.
 No shine in sight.

 If all else fails, fake it